simonp0420/PSSFSS.jl/docs/literate/square_loop_absorber.md

 in the generalized scattering matrix formulation to properly account for electromagnetic coupling between the two surfaces.
 If the 5 mm spacing were increased to, say, 7 mm then fewer modes would be needed.
-Also note in the FSS sheet information that `NUFP` (the number of unique face pairs) is exactly equal to the number of faces squared (``567009 = 753^2``), a consequence of the unstructured triangulation used for a `polyring`.
+Also note in the FSS sheet information that `NUFP` (the number of unique face pairs) 199676, is less than the number of faces squared (``567009 = 753^2``), a consequence of the structured triangulation used for a 4-sided `polyring`.

 ### Conclusion
 PSSFSS results agree very well with those of the paper, except for the medium width loop, where the agreement is not quite as good.
-The reason for this is not known.
+It was found empirically that using a slightly different value of `Rs = 37` for this ring results in nearly perfect agreement with the digitized results.